 Intro

-I’m a constituent and am calling/emailing to request that [Senator /Representative] oppose the deep cuts to SNAP and Medicaid that Congress is considering.
+I’m a constituent and am calling to request that [Senator_____] oppose the deep cuts to SNAP and Medicaid that are being considering as part of the “Big Beautiful Bill”.

 Content [share any or all of the messages below that resonate most with you]